Don Cherry: Boston Bruins

 The Bruins were able to defeat the rough Philadelphia Flyers twice in the playoffs under Cherry's tenure.
 The Bruins made the Stanley Cup finals twice, both times losing to their arch-rivals, the Montreal Canadiens, in both 1977 and 1978.
 The late 1970s Canadiens were one of the most dominant teams in the NHL, with three of their eight regular losses in the 1976–77 season coming at the hands of the Bruins.
 In the 1979 semi-final playoff series against the Canadiens, Cherry's Bruins pushed the series to the limit but they were undone by a late penalty in the seventh game.
-Up by a goal with less than three minutes left in the seventh game, the Bruins were called for having too many men on the ice, which he blamed on himself, saying later that "The guy couldn't have heard me yell.
+Up by a goal with less than three minutes left in the seventh game, the Bruins were called for having too many men on the ice, which he blamed on himself, saying later "The guy couldn't have heard me yell.
 I grabbed two other guys trying to go over the boards.
 That would have made eight on the ice."
 The Canadiens' Guy Lafleur scored the tying goal on the subsequent power play, and ultimately the Canadiens won the game in overtime.
 Montreal went on to defeat the New York Rangers for their fourth straight Cup title.
 Cherry, who had an uneasy relationship with Bruins General Manager Harry Sinden, was fired by the Bruins afterward.

 Colorado Rockies

-Cherry went on to coach the Colorado Rockies in the 1979-80 season.
+Cherry went on to coach the Colorado Rockies in the 1979–80 season.
 Under his tenure, the Rockies adopted the motto "Come to the fights and watch a Rockies game break out!" and the slogan could be seen on billboards all over Denver throughout the season.

 However, as he later admitted, his outspokenness and feuding with Rockies general manager Ray Miron did not endear Cherry to management.
 While Cherry did much to motivate the players, goaltending was still the team's weakness as Miron refused to replace Hardy Åström, whom Cherry dubbed "The Swedish Sieve".
 Cherry recalled one game where his players had taken ten shots on goal without scoring, but Åström then conceded a goal from the opponent's first shot and so was yanked from net.

 In a late-season game in Chicago, the Blackhawks scored the game-winning goal while Mike McEwen, a favourite of the Rockies owners, was on the ice.
 When McEwen returned to the bench, Cherry grabbed him by the jersey and shook him.
 McEwen left the team for several days and did not return until after meeting with Miron and the club owners.
 Cherry's belief, stated later, was that the owners had promised McEwen that Cherry would be fired after the season.

-The Rockies finished with a league-worst 19-48-13 record, also the worst single-season mark of Cherry's coaching career.
+The Rockies finished with a league-worst 19–48–13 record, also the worst single-season mark of Cherry's coaching career.
 He was fired six weeks after the season ended.